Helium-4

+Occurrence

-Alpha decay of heavy elements in the Earth's crust is the source of most naturally occurring helium-4 on Earth, produced after the planet cooled and solidified.
-While it is also produced by nuclear fusion in stars, most helium-4 in the Sun and in the universe is thought to have been produced by the Big Bang, and is referred to as "primordial helium".
+Helium-4 makes up about one quarter of the ordinary matter in the universe by mass, with almost all of the rest being hydrogen.
+While nuclear fusion in stars also produces helium-4, most of the helium-4 in the Sun and in the universe is thought to have been produced during the Big Bang, known as "primordial helium".
 However, primordial helium-4 is largely absent from the Earth, having escaped during the high-temperature phase of Earth's formation.

-Helium-4 makes up about one quarter of the ordinary matter in the universe by mass, with almost all of the rest being hydrogen.
+On Earth, most naturally occurring helium-4 is produced by the alpha decay of heavy elements in the Earth's crust, after the planet cooled and solidified.

+Properties

-When liquid helium-4 is cooled to below 2.17 K, it becomes a superfluid, with properties that are very unlike those of an ordinary liquid.
-For example, if superfluid helium-4 is kept in an open vessel, a thin film will climb up the sides of the vessel and overflow.
-In this state and situation, it is called a "Rollin film".
-This strange behavior is a result of the Clausius–Clapeyron relation and cannot be explained by the current model of classical mechanics, nor by nuclear or electrical it can only be understood as a quantum-mechanical phenomenon.
-The total spin of the helium-4 nucleus is an integer (zero), and therefore it is a boson (as are neutral atoms of helium-4).
-The superfluid behavior is now understood to be a manifestation of Bose–Einstein condensation, which occurs only with collections of bosons.
+When liquid helium-4 is cooled to below 2.17 K, it becomes a superfluid, with properties very different from those of an ordinary liquid.
+For example, if superfluid helium-4 is placed in an open vessel, a thin Rollin film will climb the sides of the vessel, causing the liquid to escape.
+The total spin of the helium-4 nucleus is an integer (zero), making it a boson.
+The superfluid behavior is a manifestation of Bose–Einstein condensation, which occurs only in collections of bosons.

 It is theorized that at 0.2 K and 50 atm, solid helium-4 may be a superglass (an amorphous solid exhibiting superfluidity).

-Helium-4 also exists on the Moon as on it is the most abundant helium isotope.

 The helium-4 atom

-The helium atom is the second simplest atom (hydrogen is the simplest), but the extra electron introduces a third "body", so the solution to its wave equation becomes a "three-body problem", which has no analytic solution.
+The helium atom is the second simplest atom (hydrogen is the simplest), but the extra electron introduces a third "body", so its wave equation becomes a "three-body problem", which has no analytic solution.
 However, numerical approximations of the equations of quantum mechanics have given a good estimate of the key atomic properties of helium-4, such as its size and ionization energy.

 The size of the 4He nucleus has long been known to be in the order of magnitude of 1 fm.
-In an experiment involving the use of exotic helium atoms where an atomic electron was replaced by a muon, the nucleus size has been estimated to be 1.67824(83) fm.
+In an experiment involving the use of exotic helium atoms where an atomic electron was replaced by a muon, the nucleus size (as charge radius) has been estimated to be 1.67824(83) fm.